Annual Renewal, Compliance, and Continuing Education

 Minimum Continuing Education Requirements

 Interpreters are required to retain documentation as proof of having met their Continuing Interpreter Minimum Education (CIMCE) requirements, as well as their professional assignment requirements, for five years.
 Educational providers include CIMCE numbers on certificate(s), transcripts, and letters.
 If you lose your certificate of completion or other documentation verifying course attendance, you must contact the provider.
 The Court Interpreters Program does not maintain a list of course availability.
-Please consult the list of approved continuing education providers for contact information to inquire about current course offerings.
+Please consult the list of continuing education providers with approved courses for contact information to inquire about current course offerings.

 We highly encourage interpreters to seek out courses offered by providers whose educational activities are approved by the Court Interpreters Program for CIMCE.
 However, interpreters who have taken non-CIMCE approved courses and wish to apply for credit must complete an application for approval and submit it to the Court Interpreters Program at cimce@jud.ca.gov.
 Only courses that meet the criteria found in the Compliance Requirements for Certified and Registered Court Interpreters (2025) will be considered.
 Please note that an application fee may apply.